KamalRajput1998/DSPP-Portfolio/README.md

 I have knowledge and experience in the following technologies:

-Full-stack development, JavaScript, Python, T-SQL & PL/SQL, DBA with MS SQL Server, data engineering, C#, ASP.NET, node.js, Windows Server & Linux administration.
+Full-stack development, JavaScript, Python, T-SQL & PL/SQL, DBA with MS SQL Server, data engineering, C#, ASP.NET, node.js, Windows Server Administration, PowerShell, Linux & git.

 Below are some of the projects I have worked on.